Documentation Index

 - Dataset forget: the dataset’s relational, graph, and vector data are removed.

-- Everything forget: all datasets owned by the current user are removed, and session cache is also pruned when caching is enabled.
+- Everything forget: all datasets the current user can delete are removed, and session cache is also pruned when caching is enabled.

 Examples and details